TAServers/lest/CONTRIBUTING.md

 ## Repository structure

 The Lest monorepo is split into a number of smaller *packages* which you can find in the `/packages` directory:
-- `lua` - The testing framework itself
+- `lest` - The testing framework itself
 - `docs` - API documentation in plain JSON format
 - `site` - Docusaurus site (https://taservers.github.io/lest)